Collections and Discovery Services

 - Cataloging: Provides description and access in order to promote the discovery of library resources

-- Electronic Resources Management: Provides access to online resources
+- Electronic Resources: Provides access to online resources

 - Processing and Preservation: Prepares newly acquired library materials, and repairs and conserves existing materials

-The mission of Collection Services is to provide good public service through enabling our users to access the Libraries' collections, which include print journals and books, e-journals and e-books, databases, music recordings and scores, and audio-visual materials.
+The mission of Collections Strategies and Cataloging, Metadata, and Preservation Services is to provide good public service through enabling our users to access the Libraries' collections, which include print journals and books, e-journals and e-books, databases, music recordings and scores, and audio-visual materials.
 We define the policies and procedures necessary to produce responsive, high-quality patron access to this ever-growing array of materials available through traditional and emerging systems.
 We endeavor to build strong partnerships within the UO Libraries and with our regional partners, and to contribute with increasing effectiveness to local, regional, and international efforts to describe resources and preserve them.